dkfz-unite/unite-data-source/Docs/crawler.md

 If the reader is default (`def`), the application exprects, that the file is in standard UNITE **tsv** format for the corresponding data type.

 #### Example
-If the crawler found the file `/mnt/data/file1.tsv` with `dna-ssm` data, which should be read by default reader, the output should look as following:
+If the crawler found the file `/mnt/data/file1.tsv` with `dna-sm` data, which should be read by default reader, the output should look as following:
 ```tsv
 format  reader  path
 tsv def /mnt/data/file1.tsv